yl2811-cmd/Showheel/wwwroot/story-engl.md

 By the end of the 23rd century, the "nation" as a unit of resource allocation had become a mere shell.
 The Federation's predecessor—the Earth Unification Council—was not established through conquest, but rather naturally formed as all national governments gradually became superfluous under AI management.
 There were no wars of independence, no declarations of unity.
 It was simply that one day people realized all infrastructure was already managed by the same network, and it was convenient to give it a name.
 F1.2 Second Era (23rd-25th centuries): The Birth of the Sleepers and the Dawn of the Stars A key turning point in the 23rd century: Immersive VR + Consciousness-Matrix Interface.
-As VR evolves from "wearing a headset and looking at a screen" to "writing perception directly into the neural level," the allure of the real world begins to crumble for most people.
+As VR evolves from "wearing a headset and looking at a screen" to "writing perception directly into the neural layer," the allure of the real world begins to crumble for most people.
 Not because reality has gotten worse—quite the opposite, reality has never been better.
 It's because VR can offer things that reality cannot: infinite space, customizable physical laws, and a novelty that never gets old.
 The first group of sleepers were not "losers who escaped reality."
 They were rational optimizers—if your goal is to "maximize the quality of your subjective experience," spending each day in a virtual world that can be infinitely customized is far more efficient than searching for "meaning" in a physical world where you no longer have any material needs.
 24th Century: The proportion of sleepers climbs from 5% to 40%.
-Automated maintenance systems are developed—your body lies in a life support pod, muscles are maintained by electrical stimulation, nutrients are precisely delivered, and waste is removed.
+Automated maintenance systems are developed—your body lies in a life support pod, muscles are maintained by electrical stimulation, nutrients are precisely infused, and waste is removed.
 Your consciousness resides in a paradise you designed yourself.
 From the outside, 40% of the world's population has "disappeared"—their houses remain, spotlessly maintained by AI, but no one steps out the front door.
 25th Century (when Atwood departed): 70% of the population were asleep.
 The city had become a garden—not because anyone planted flowers, but because AI, realizing humans no longer used the streets, began using vegetation to improve air quality and mitigate the heat island effect.
 There were no cars, no noise, and the air smelled like after rain.
 Occasionally, an awakened person would walk by—they went to the park to paint, or to the lab to conduct physics experiments, or simply walked, because walking itself was an experience requiring gravity and air.
 The Awakeners' Interstellar Impulse: The Awakeners of the 25th century are not anti-technological Luddites.
 They use AI, they use augmentation, they use all the tools.
 But they insist on one thing: to exist in the physical world with physical bodies.
 "Being satisfied does not equal being meaningful" is not a slogan, but an ontological stance.
 When there is nothing left for them to do on Earth, interstellar colonization becomes the only realm where there is still genuine uncertainty—you don't know what that planet smells like unless you stand on it yourself.
 Twin Pillars Completed: Around the mid-24th century, two space elevators rose from the equator—one off the coast of Ecuador, and the other on an equatorial island in Indonesia.
 Cables woven from carbon nanotubes stretched from sea level to geostationary orbit 36,000 kilometers above the Earth.
-Their name, "Twin Pillars," originally an engineering designation, later became a symbolic representation of the interstellar age—from the ground, two nearly invisible lines disappeared into the blue sky, with the geostationary station at their apex a visible highlight.
+Their name, "Twin Pillars," originally an engineering designation, later became a symbolic representation of the interplanetary age—from the ground, two nearly invisible lines disappeared into the blue sky, with the geostationary station at their apex a visible highlight.
 In the 25th century, each cable consisted of a single main cable and auxiliary rails, approximately 50 meters wide, with sufficient capacity to support the rail transport needs of the initial colonization program.
 Dozens of ascents and descents were conducted daily, with cargo and crew compartments climbing the cables at speeds of hundreds of kilometers per hour.
 The geostationary orbit stations were two medium-sized space stations (each approximately 2 kilometers long), also serving as transit ports and orbital docks.
 In the early 25th century, the Federation possessed: several dozen large manned warp-speed ships (ranging from hundreds of meters to kilometers in speed), with cruising speeds of ~100c (the ceiling of the first-generation architecture, reached around 2400), hundreds of automated relay stations, and several stable shipping routes covering a territory of 500 light-years.
 The size of the fleet was limited by the manufacturing cycle of warp engines (each ship taking ten years) and the bottleneck in the production of antimatter fuel.